 If Dunwoody Village is the heart of the city, Brook Run Park is the soul.
 It is the largest park in not only Dunwoody, but also the region.
 This signature park features a large playground, a two-mile loop multi-use trail, skate park, dog park, community garden, event pavilions and even a zip-line facility.
 Aside from the Village, it is the location of some of the community's most important events, including Lemonade Days and Food Truck Thursdays.
+Survey respondents describe the park as a community- and family-friendly natural space and gathering place.

 Many residents remember that before this became a park, the site was open for 30 years as a residential institution for people with severe mental disabilities.
 After Brook Run closed in the 1990s, DeKalb County purchased the property and began a slow process of conversion to public use that continues today.